Hints and tips - seven minute read

 We offer two Core Maths qualifications, enabling you to choose the one most appropriate for your students.

-The Level 3 Certificate in Quantitative Reasoning (H866) focuses on using and applying maths to address authentic problems drawn from study, work and life.
+The Level 3 Certificate in Core Maths A (MEI), H868, focuses on using and applying maths to address authentic problems drawn from study, work and life.
 It’s appropriate for students following a non-specialised study path.

 Delivery of the specification content can be tailored to the needs of the students by delivering the mathematical content in a context appropriate to them.
 Our free schemes of work and resources identify the different contexts/subjects in which the Core Maths topics can be delivered.

-The Level 3 Certificate in Quantitative Problem Solving (H867) has a greater focus on statistics, which supports students taking A Levels in subjects such as biology or social sciences.
+The Level 3 Certificate in Core Maths B (MEI), H869, has a greater focus on statistics, which supports students taking A Levels in subjects such as biology or social sciences.

 For instance, topics such as chi-squared tests, Spearman’s rank correlation, standard deviation, sampling and significance levels are all topics that students will need to be practiced with for A Level biology, psychology or geography.